danielmason89/danielmason89/README.md

 ## <h3>I'm a Full Stack Software Developer & Life-long Learner from Canada 📚!</h3>

-    - 🌱 A Skillcrush, Break into Tech & Savvy Coder, Full-Stack Alumni
+    - 🌱 A Skillcrush - Break into Tech Full-Stack & Savvy Coder - Bootcamp, Full-Stack Alumni

     - 👨‍💻 A life-long learner who's systemically prioritizes what to learn next in his free time🤣 i.e (Ruby, Learn More about Next.js & Vue.js, Elastic, Redis, and Python)